Travel guide Madeira

 12. Wine

-Although the first vines were planted on the island in the 15th century, Madeira wine has since earned its letters of nobility.
-Even today, a process called estufagem is used to give this elixir its special character.
-Several methods exist, including thecanteiro , which consists in aging the wine in the heat of the sun
+Although the first vines were planted on the island as early as the 15th century, Madeira wine has since earned its letters of nobility.
+Even today, a process called estufagem is used to give this elixir its distinctive character.
+Several methods exist, includingcanteiro , which consists of aging the wine in the heat of the sun.

 You are from here, if...